3 Reasons Your Doctor Missed Your Hashimoto’s Diagnosis

 In my experience, I found the following reference ranges to be optimal for my patients and myself:

 - TSH 1-2 UIU/ML or lower (Armour or compounded T3 can artificially suppress TSH)

 - RT3 less than a 10:1 ratio RT3:FT3

 - TPOab and TgAb < 4 IU/ML or negative

-By using these guidelines—and listening to your body—you can be sure that you are getting the most accurate information about your thyroid health and your medication needs.
-Having had a thyroid condition myself, I’m acutely aware of how important it is to support your thyroid health.
-If you have been newly diagnosed with low thyroid, hypothyroidism, or Hashimoto’s Disease, my The Myers Way® Multivitamin is a good choice for you.
-I believe everyone should take a high-quality multivitamin every day, however, it’s particularly important for those with thyroid issues because and it’s jam-packed with micronutrients in the forms your body wants, and the amounts your thyroid needs.
-I custom formulated it to contain the highest quality blend of vitamins and minerals for promoting optimal health.
-In fact, with optimal levels of thyroid-supporting minerals such as zinc, selenium, and iodine, alongside antioxidants like vitamins C and E and other free radical scavengers, no other multi on the market does more to support your thyroid.
+Using these guidelines—and listening to your body—ensures you are getting the most accurate information about your thyroid health and your medication needs.
+I’m acutely aware of how important it is to support your thyroid health because I also have a thyroid condition.
+If you are newly diagnosed with low thyroid, hypothyroidism, or Hashimoto’s Disease, The Myers Way® Multivitamin is a good way to support your body.
+Everyone should take a high-quality multivitamin every day, and it’s particularly important for those with thyroid issues because multis are packed with micronutrients in the forms your body wants, and the amounts your thyroid needs.
+I custom formulated The Myers Way® Multi it to contain the highest quality blend of vitamins and minerals for promoting optimal health.
+In fact, with optimal levels of thyroid-supporting minerals such as zinc, selenium, and iodine, alongside antioxidants including vitamins C and E and other free radical scavengers, no other multi on the market does more to support your thyroid.